 In fact, as I have pointed out on various occasions, the question of the strong organisation is not only a false problem in the context of the Russian anarchists, but is so generally.
-I am not underestimating the organisational problem in saying that, merely pointing out that the question of the revolution cannot simply be solved with a clash between two organisations and a final victory for the revolutionary forces.
+I am not underestimating the organisational problem in saying that, merely pointing out that the question of the revolution cannot simply be I have given this letter to the sentry Sh... informing him through whom to get it to you.
+Should you receive it, come quickly, with some detachment, to rescue us.